 by the plate below the phone.
 It's not clear what the white device is for.

-This black Motorola STU-III still served in this function, when president George W. Bush was calling during his stay at the elementary school on September 11, 2001.
+This black Motorola STU-III still served in this function, when president George W. Bush

 (Photo: NSA - Click for a bigger version)